roadtojobs/roadtojobs/README.md

 - Create a journey for every interview period in your life.
 - Mark a goal for the journey and start to tackle it.
-- Track every status and proactively handle the progress of interview.
+- Track every status and proactively handle the progress of the interview.
 - Noted everything, noted today, great lessons for tomorrow.
-- Quickly generate your own blacklisted, personal avoid,... for future references.
+- Manage your own blocklist, personal avoid,... for future references.
 - ...

 We are all human, and we can't remember everything from the past, so we should have an appropriate platform to assist us.